google/skia/relnotes/mtltexinfo.md

-The Metal-specific constructor and methods on `skgpu::graphite::TextureInfo` have been deprecated and moved to be functions in `MtlGraphiteTypes.h`
+The Metal-specific constructors and methods on `skgpu::graphite::TextureInfo` and `skgpu::graphite::BackendTexture` have been deprecated and moved to be functions in `MtlGraphiteTypes.h`